msaari/relevanssi/readme.txt

 * Minor fix: User Access Manager showed drafts in search results for all users.
 This is now fixed.

 == Upgrade notice ==
+= 4.9.0 =
+* New debugging feature, lots of minor fixes.

 = 4.8.3 =
 * Small bug fixes and database improvements.